leighlars/omnilert/README.md

 ### Reflections
 If had more time,
 - I would have made slideshow with scroll buttons to view gifs individually, with static preview thumbnails below.
+- Used Redux in larger app, but used Hooks for scale.
+Could have also used Context.
 - I would have styled each gif to be a tad bigger.
 Image info can be found in the `Images` object in returned data, but took some syntax finangling and kept getting errors.
 After 15 minutes, I didn't want to lose time.
 - For the sake of loading, I initially had limit the response to 10 results from the api call, but decided to allow 20 results to be returned.
 If I had more time, I would fetch all results, then load / render the first 20, then on button click 'More', another set of 20 would render and so forth.
 This would cut down on initial loading time.
 - I spent way more time on styling than I wanted to.
 Kinda couldn't help it.